itsakettle/itsakettle.github.io/privacy_policy.md

 Hi.
 Here's some privacy information for itsakettle.ie.

 ## Google Analytics
 Google Analytics is used to understand how the site is being viewed e.g. things like page views and audience location.
+No personally identifable data is recorded and IP anonymisation is turned on.

+## Cookies
-No personally identifable data is recored and IP anonymisation is turned on.
-Google analytic uses cookies and by using or accessing the website you are consenting to the use of such cookies.
+By using or accessing the website you are consenting to the use of the following cookies:

-## Other cookies
+* Google analytics

-* Mathjax
+* Mathjax (for displaying equations)

 ## Personal Data
 No personally identifiable information is collected.
 As noted above, Google Analytics IP anonymisation is turned on.